 Red Slime Algae AKA Cyanobacteria

 The common name for cyanobacteria is "red slime" algae.
-Red slime algae is actually a bacteria and not an algae.
+Red slime algae is actually a bacteria and not a marine algae.
 Cyanobacteria means blue-green algae and comes from its color yet there are many other colors of cyanobacteria.
 The one color of cyanobacteria that aquarist are most concerned with is red.
 Red slime algae can start out in small patches and then combine to cover a large area.

 Red slime algae needs light and nutrients to grow.